furqantariq/furqantariq.github.io/content/posts/order-of-assassins.md

 However, I believe Islam encompasses much more than that and addresses additional aspects.
 Although its religious philosophies are not significantly different from other Abrahamic religions, Islam intersects more extensively with the political and social realms.

-Unlike its counterparts, most of the conflicts and sectarian divisions in Islam are not stem from by theological differences but by real-world political and social crises, such as power struggles, succession disputes, civil wars, and more.
+Unlike its counterparts, most of the conflicts and sectarian divisions in Islam are not stem from theological differences but by real-world political and social crises, such as power struggles, succession disputes, civil wars, and more.
 The martial elements it possesses are not just a "bug" but they are there by design.